ymote/ionic-tutorial/README.md

 ### View

 In ***employee-detail.html***, below ```item-avatar``` we add two new items redirect to a employee's manager and his/her reporters.
-Notice we onyl want to show these items when they are available.
+Notice we only want to show these items when they are available.

 For example, the CEO does not have a manager.
 Also for a new employee, he/she may not have reporters. ```ng-if``` is very helpful for these scenarios.